 nnoremap <F1> :call PrintMyVar()<Cr>

-Now, when running Vim, pressing <F1> will write "abcd" as this is the behavior of the plugin.
+will write "abcd" as this is the behavior of the plugin.

 Let's now make a very simple script that prints "Hello, world!" when starting Vim.
 But this will have a quirk, the printing will be made in a Python script.
-The Python script will be in the plugin directory of our plugin.
+The Python script will be in the plugin

-<plugin manager dir>/test_plugin/plugin/hello_world.py:
+<plugin manager dir>/test_plugin/plugin/hello_world.py

 print("Hello, world!")

 We will write a Vim script that executes the Python script when starting Vim.
 The first challenge is to find the path of the python script.
-This can be done with the Vimscript function expand('<sfile>:p:h') which finds the directory of the script executing this function.
-Then, we will use py3file to run the script.
+This can be done with the Vimscript function expand('<sfile>:p:h')

-<plugin manager dir>/test_plugin/plugin/hello_world.vim:
+<plugin manager dir>/test_plugin/plugin/hello_world.vim

 " Finding the path of the current script